gasolin/transmonitor/README.md

 ## Percivable Performance concern

-Do profiling with Chrome profiling tool and see no big issue there.
+Do profiling with Chrome profiling tool and see no hard performance issue there.

 Previously the transmonitor is designed to only watch the upcoming blocks, so user need to wait ~30s until the next block is mined.

 ![Imgur](https://i.imgur.com/UEhDU3V.gif)

+First, loading svg is added to make waiting more pleasent.

 To improve the fetching speed, `quicklyGetBlockEpic$` is added to quickly get the latest block and fetch block data via web3 `getBlock` api.

 ![Imgur](https://i.imgur.com/71qZjCh.gif)

+Now user can see data more quickly, but there's no way to get other older blocks data.
-To fetch specific blocks data, `getBlockEpic$` is added so user can easier check previous blocks.
+To fetch specific blocks data, `getBlockEpic$` is added, so user can easier check previous blocks and now there's always a link for user to get the block data.

 ![Imgur](https://i.imgur.com/3OaIZt3.gif)

 To improve the user experience, we can create new action to batch get and update recent blocks.
+Or we can add an input field to let user input the block number and get any block data.